etwk/blog/content/lists/books.md

 ## Self-help
 - [ ] Tiny Habits: The Small Changes that Change Everything
 - [ ] Reinventing Your Life: The Breakthrough Program to End Negative Behavior and Feel Great Again #psychology
+- [ ] If You Live To 100, You Might As Well Be Happy #philosophy

 ## Sexuality
 - [ ] Testo Junkie: Sex, Drugs, and Biopolitics in the Pharmacopornographic Era #memoir #philosophy #gender